Alex Pereira: UFC Light Heavyweight Championship

+Move to Heavyweight

+Pereira attempted to be the first UFC fighter to win titles in three divisions by competing for the interim heavyweight championship against former interim champion Ciryl Gane on 14 June 2026 at UFC Freedom 250.
+He lost the fight by technical knockout in the second round.
+Pereira heavily criticized referee Herb Dean, claiming that Dean did not properly enforce the rules against blows to the back of the head, stating that Gane repeatedly elbowed him there during the finishing sequence.

 Fighting style

 Pereira’s fighting style is heavily rooted in his kickboxing background, especially from his time as a two-division champion in Glory.
 He typically maintains a composed stance and applies pressure with deliberate movement, often using low kicks to slow his opponents down and set up power shots.
 While his pace isn’t particularly high, he’s extremely efficient—many of his strikes are thrown with knockout intent.

 One of his most dangerous weapons is his left hook, which has finished multiple opponents and is often used as a counter when they overextend.
 Even though he entered MMA with minimal grappling experience, he’s shown noticeable progress in takedown defense and clinch work— thanks in large part to training under his coaches Plinio Cruz and former UFC light heavyweight champion Glover Teixeira.